środa, 28 sierpnia 2019

 There is a fascinating scene in the movie when Thamara’s father, coming furious to the shrine to confront with Perumalayan after getting to know that his daughter eloped with the latter, when seeing the hero painted (thus already acquiring godly status) instead of trying to crush him instantly treats the hero with full respect and even asks him for advice regarding his own present situation.
 He comes back to his accusations only later, after the show.
 This is a power of divine embodiment gained temporarily by an outcast theyyam artist and Jayaraj gives emphasis to this godly (spiritual) aspect even through the English title of his movie ‘The Play of God’.

 This is as well an additional source of the inner division for the protagonist.
 Othello’s ‘blackness’ was constant, even as a respected general he was still ‘the black Moor’ in a world of white Europeans and he did not have to constantly juggle between two such extremities as Perumalayan has to do all the time.
-What is common for both of them is that before falling in love with a woman form a higher class they do not seem to think about their specific situation so much.
+What is common for both of them is that before falling in love with a woman from a higher class they do not seem to think about their specific situation so much.
 Thus, in both cases, it is their romantic relationship and then a plot conceived by the jealous professional rival which becomes a trigger starting a process of losing their self-esteem.
 But while this progress of ‘becoming (in his own eyes) more and more black’ is presented by Shakespeare - in accordance with traditions of Elizabethan theatre – mostly by words (in dialogues or soliloquies) Jayaraj shows it rather by using visual imagery, which is specific for the language of cinema.
 Thus in order to depict Perumalayan’s growing insecurity, restlessness and his tormented mind the director uses a number of images.
 One of these scene shows a nightmare during which he sees Thamara and Kanthan together in bed – what is more, repeating a special ritual with colourful powders applied by the couple on each other’s face before making love, thus sharing an intimacy reserved only to them.

 Another one presents faces of Perumalayan and Thamara’s seen in the mirror when he clearly notices a difference between their faces and it is not just about the skin’s shade (her being more white and his dark) but also his ugliness in comparison with her beauty.
 This is a serious thing as, opposite to Othello’s who - apart from his skin’s colour - is usually presented (also in numerous adaptations of the play) as a quite attractive man, Perumalayan is not so, even for the local south Indian standards (a bit different from European).
 He is visibly overweight and his face is full of pockmarks after a smallpox which the hero successfully survived as a small child (and which killed the rest of his family).
 Thus he really has nothing else on his side except of his talent as a theyyam artist and - in contrast to Othello whose skills as a warrior could be attributed fully to him – this talent is more a vocation, therefore gods’ gift, not really his personal achievement.
 Therefore why does Thamara love him?
 And if for his daring performances as a theechamundi does she really love him as himself?
 Also – as her chastity is considered a necessary requisite for his professional prosperity (being safe while walking the embers) – his preoccupation about her faithfulness has an additional aspect not present in Othello where Desdemona’s possible infidelity was in no way connected with her husband’s work sphere.
 It finally turns out that it is his mind, which stopped to be pure, not her possible infidelity that has become the reason enabling his future career and this only adds to the tragedy.